Keyhole filled with a colorful grid mosaic against a purple background

 It routes the right issue to the right team, prevents wasted budget on vague fixes, and builds executive trust because each subtheme links to an owner, a metric, and an outcome.

 Flat keyword counts create noise.
-AI text analysis reveals structure.
+AI text analysis creates structure that drills down into root causes, "impact".

 And structure is what turns feedback into decisions leaders can stand behind.

-Retail customers: -2 NPS points (minor friction, manageable)
+• Retail customers: -2 NPS points (minor friction)

 Thematic's segment comparison view showing impact analysis for Retail versus Trade customers.
 Pricing theme drives -2 NPS impact for retail customers but -23 impact for trade customers, an 11.5x difference.
 Additional filters show annual spend segmentation with customers spending more than $1000 highlighted, demonstrating how segment analysis reveals hidden risks in high-value customer groups.

-Trade customers spending over $1,000 annually were 11.5x more affected by pricing issues than retail customers.
-Package pricing showed a similar pattern: -13 NPS points for trade, -4 NPS points for retail.
+Trade customers spending $1,000+ annually were hemorrhaging satisfaction while retail customers barely noticed.
+Package pricing showed the same pattern: -13 points for trade, -4 for retail.

 Moving past word cloud illusions to measurable impact

-By now, we've made it clear: word clouds don't just miss the mark, they actively mislead.
+By now, we've made it clear: word clouds don't just miss the mark, they can actively mislead.

 Word clouds create the illusion of understanding while hiding the very drivers leaders need to act on.